micado-scale/docs/user_documentation/rst/deployment.rst

 * The 'self-signed' option generates a new keypair with the specified hostname as subject (or 'micado-master' if omitted).
 * The 'user-supplied' option lets the user add the keypair as plain multiline strings (in unencrypted format) in the ansible_user_data.yml file under the 'cert' and 'key' subkeys respectively.

-Specify the default username and password for the administrative we user in the the ``authentication`` subtree.
+Specify the default username and password for the administrative user in the ``authentication`` subtree.

 Optionally you may use the Ansible Vault mechanism as described in Step 2 to protect the confidentiality and integrity of this file as well.